jkomoros/prompt-garden/README.md

 Seeds are all one of a couple dozen types (see `Seed Types` section below).

-Every seed describes the type of seed with the `type` property.
+Every seed describes the type of seed with the `t` property.

 Seeds may also include an optional `description` property, which is a convenient place to leave documentation for yourself.